How to access school-led webinars on remote education to help share good practice.

 Applies to England

 This guidance is part of remote education practice for schools during coronavirus (COVID-19).
 The Department for Education (DfE) has been working with schools to develop this series, based on the current experiences and practices of teachers and school leaders.

-The DfE is offering several school-led webinars on remote education to help share good practice.
-This is to support schools that are looking for help to improve the quality of their remote provision in line with the expectations set out in the guidance for full opening.
+DfE is offering school-led webinars on good practice in remote education.
+This is to support schools that are looking to improve their remote provision, in line with the remote education expectations in Statutory obligations and expectations - Get Help with Remote Education.